dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 **These steps test:** that Applications can be created.
 Applications are the core of how CommCare works and will be used to collect data for your project.
-The App Building process validates that Formplayer is functional.
+The App Building process also validates that Formplayer is functional.

 To further validate Formplayer, click the teal bar on the right of the